 (i) Reading.
-The application of phonemic awareness, phonics and word study, vocabulary, fluency and text comprehension in reading critically across subject areas; the interpretation and analysis of literary expression with analysis of the origins and structures of the English language and learning how to search a variety of texts to conduct research.
-22 PA Code Chapter 4 (ii) Writing.
+The application of phonemic awareness, phonics and word study, vocabulary, fluency and text comprehension in reading critically across subject areas; the interpretation and analysis of literary expression with analysis of the origins and structures of the English language and learning how to search a variety of texts to conduct research. (ii) Writing.
 Narrative, informational and persuasive formal writing for an audience, including spelling and editing skills; and informal writing to capture and organize information for individual use.

-(iii) Speaking and listening.
+22 PA Code Chapter 4 Final-form rulemaking #006-326 October 18, 2013 (iii) Speaking and listening.
 Participation in conversation and formal speaking presentations.

 (iv) English Language Arts.
-Beginning July 1, 2013, following full implementation of a transition plan to be developed by the Department in collaboration with education stakeholders, academic standards will be based on the Pennsylvania Common Core [State] Standards for English Language Arts [and Literacy in History/Social Studies, Science, and Technical Subjects].
+Beginning July 1, 2013 UPON PUBLICATION IN THE PENNSYLVANIA BULLETIN, following full implementation of a transition plan to be developed by the Department in collaboration with education stakeholders, academic standards will be based on the Pennsylvania Common Core [State] Standards for English Language Arts [and Literacy in History/Social Studies, Science, and Technical Subjects].
 [States may supplement the Common Core State Standards with additional, State-specific academic standards.]
 (9) Mathematics.
 The understanding of fundamental ideas and the development of proficient mathematical skills in numbers, computation, measurement, statistics and data analysis, probability and predictions, algebra and functions, geometry, trigonometry and concepts of calculus.
 Using this content, students will learn to think, reason and communicate mathematically.
 Students will learn to model real-world situations by creating appropriate representations of numerical quantities and plan and implement problem-solving strategies to answer the question in the context of the situation.
-Beginning July 1, 2013, following implementation of a transition plan to be developed by the Department in collaboration with education stakeholders, academic standards will be based on the Pennsylvania Common Core [State] Standards for Mathematics.
+Beginning July 1, 2013 UPON PUBLICATION IN THE PENNSYLVANIA BULLETIN, following implementation of a transition plan to be developed by the Department in collaboration with education stakeholders, academic standards will be based on the Pennsylvania Common Core [State] Standards for Mathematics.
 [States may supplement the Common Core State Standards with additional, State-specific academic standards.]
-22 PA Code Chapter 4 (b) In designing educational programs, school entities shall provide for the attainment of the academic standards under subsections (a) and (c) and any additional academic standards [that they describe in their strategic plans under § 4.13(c) (relating to strategic plans)] as determined by the school entity.
-Attaining the academic standards in this section requires students to demonstrate the acquisition and application of knowledge.

-(c) School entities shall prepare students to attain academic standards in mathematics[, reading, writing, speaking and listening] and English Language Arts as contained in Appendix A-1 and incorporated here by reference and additional standards as may be adopted by the Board and promulgated as amendments to this chapter.
+22 PA Code Chapter 4 Final-form rulemaking #006-326 October 18, 2013 (b) In designing educational programs, school entities shall provide for the attainment of the academic standards under subsections (a) and (c) and any additional academic standards [that they describe in their strategic plans under § 4.13(c) (relating to strategic plans)] as determined by the school entity.
+Attaining the academic standards in this section requires students to demonstrate the acquisition and application of knowledge. (c) School entities shall prepare students to attain academic standards in mathematics[, reading, writing, speaking and listening] and English Language Arts as contained in Appendix A-1 2 and incorporated here by reference and additional standards as may be adopted by the Board and promulgated as amendments to this chapter.